wikiyshub168/JavaGoto/README.md

 * Computed gotos   -- Use **multijump(n,10,20,30 …)** where 'n' is the index that can change at runtime.

-* Multiple returns -- the use of a label followed by an 'if(yes()){return;}' will allow code to have many multiple returns after each label reached, (similar to goto:EOF after a DOS goto or a standard return after a fortran goto.
+* Multiple returns -- the use of a label followed by an **if(yes()){return;}** will allow code to have many multiple returns after each label reached, (similar to goto:EOF after a DOS goto or a standard return after a fortran goto.